At a glance

-Sensitive processing is defined in section 86(7) of the DPA as:
+Sensitive processing is defined in section 35(8) as:

 (a) the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership;

-(b) the processing of genetic data for the purpose of uniquely identifying an individual;
+(b) the processing of genetic data, or of biometric data, for the purpose of uniquely identifying an individual;

-(e) the processing of data concerning an individual’s sex life or sexual orientation;
+(d) the processing of data concerning an individual’s sex life or sexual orientation.